 There are many dedicated airsoft retailers in the UK, some focus on on-line sales and others have physical shops.
 They may also also sell surplus, airsoft specific, after market or reproduction military gear.
 Have a look on the member benefits tab on this website for a list of great retailers who will provide UKAPU members with discounts and offers.

 Another important part of the UK airsoft community is the web.
-There are half a dozen large web forums, and some popular news sites.
+There are half a dozen large web forums, some popular news sites, Reddit and Facebook communities.
 The large amount of traffic on these web forums can be deceiving; in actual fact the large majority of airsoft players don’t use them.
 Even so, they are a great way to find out about the hobby and research equipment before purchasing.

 Please view UKAPU’s links page for a concise list of great web links.